BeastJavaScript/TestSuite/README.md

         }

-If you want to pass multiple items then you can  please them in an array
+If you want to pass multiple items then you can pass them in an array

     #coffeescript